Wetland restoration

 Wetland Restoration in Progress!

-Stqeeye’ Learning Society’s much anticipated wetland restoration project is underway!
-Beginning on October 2nd and continuing for the next 6 weeks, depending on weather.
+Stqeeye’ Learning Society’s second year of Wetland Restoration is planned for Sept and Oct 2025.
+Beginning on Sept 11 and continuing for the next 5 weeks, depending on weather, Stqeeye’ is building more wetlands in the fields of Xwaaqw’um.
 Park visitors will see excavators working to remove invasive plants, dismantle underground drainage, create pools and place large stumps to create a variety of habitat features for fish, amphibians, birds, insects, mammals and water loving plants.

 We are very grateful for the outpouring of support from Salt Spring Islanders and appreciate how folks are keeping a safe distance from the machine work.